trisha-c-a/A-Trip-Down-The-DSA-Path/README.md

 One of my learning goals this year has been to develop a deep understanding of Data Structures and Algorithms.

 As someone from a non-CS background who jumped relatively deep into the AI pool, I decided to go on this new learning path for the following reasons:
-* Learn more about something that has always excited me--Algorithms
+* Learn more about something that has always excited me—Algorithms
 * Expand my programming skillset
 * Maybe stand a chance at being able to solve those campus placement coding questions